Skip to content

 UI Safety and Status

-• SRS-UI-001: Home loop-status card shall use deterministic state precedence: No Session > No Pod > No CGM > Armed > age-based states.
+• SRS-UI-001: Home loop-status card shall use deterministic state precedence: No Session > No Pod > No CGM > Ready > age-based states, where age-based states are derived from cadence due-time (firstSuccessfulStepAt + (lastExecutedStep + 1) * 300s) rather than raw lastSuccessfulRunAt.

 • SRS-UI-002: Home availability and status messaging shall align with runtime behavior (no false available state for blocked actions).